louiswilliams/mongo/src/mongo/db/catalog/README.md

 [AutoGetCollectionForRead](https://github.com/mongodb/mongo/blob/58283ca178782c4d1c4a4d2acd4313f6f6f86fd5/src/mongo/db/db_raii.cpp#L89)
 (AGCFR) RAII type is used by most client read operations.
-In addition to acquiring all necessary locks in the hierarchy, it ensures that operations reading at points in time are respecting visibility rules of collection data and metadata.
+In addition to acquiring all necessary locks in the hierarchy, it ensures that operations reading at points in time are respecting the visibility rules of collection data and metadata.

 AGCFR ensures that operations reading at a timestamp do not read at times later than metadata changes on the collection (see